How to Lift Your Mood When You Feel Down

-Yet, if we feel anger or sadness and we get bogged down, it can be more difficult to make good decisions or see blessings and opportunities from situations.
+If we feel anger or sadness and we get bogged down, it can be more difficult to make good decisions and you might miss some great opportunities.
 I have known people that stay angry or sad, not for days but for years.

 It’s more important to just lift your feelings a bit and give yourself some breathing room.
 In a place where you have room to breathe and feel a little better; you have access to more choices and opportunities.

 So, let’s set something in motion for you.
-Here are my favorite ways on how to lift your mood when you feel down.
+Here are my favorite QUICK ways to lift your mood when you feel down.

 How to Lift Your Mood with Gratitude

-How to Lift Your Mood by Finding Things to Look Forward To
+How to Boost Your Mood by Finding Things to Look Forward To